Strong Fiduciary Commitment – Why It Matters to Both Investment Firms and Investors

 - Only 11% of investment management leaders describe the impact of the investment industry as positive for society*

-In the meantime, my firm and a few others are making an even stronger commitment to put clients’ best interests first by subscribing to a new set of rigorous fiduciary standards (please click here to find out more).
+In the meantime, my firm and a few others are making an even stronger commitment to put clients’ best interests by committing to what we view as strong fiduciary standards (please click here to find out more).
 I hope others will follow.

 * From a recent survey of 1,145 [investment] industry leaders conducted by the CFA Institute.
 The complete white paper and findings can be found by clicking here.